 Going Blind is a unique documentary film that increases public awareness of sight loss and low vision issues profoundly affecting the lives of more and more people around the world.

 Originally from Atlanta, Georgia, Jessica serendipitously met Joe on the streets of her current home, New York City, while she was training her seeing-eye dog, Chef.
 Jessica was only 32 and an artist teaching in the New York City public school system when she lost her vision in eight months from diabetic retinopathy.
 Initially, Jessica faced opposition through her illness with a lack of knowledge on both her and her family’s part and a dearth of career opportunities.
-Determined not to succumb to these obstacles, Going Blind traces Jessica’s evolution to empowerment as she finds multiple strategies and technology assistance to cope with her blindness, and finally lands an art teaching position at the Lavelle School for the Blind in the Bronx.
+Determined not to succumb to these obstacles, Jessica finds multiple strategies and technology assistance to cope with her blindness, and finally lands an art teaching position at the Lavelle School for the Blind in the Bronx.

 Eleven-year old Emmet has low vision due to his albinism, a condition he inherited from his father who also lives with low vision.
-Emmet needs every detail to be enlarged in order to see, limiting his participation in school, sports, and activities with friends.
-Recent operations provide hope, yet Emmett takes it upon himself to cope with his illness—participating in an after school comedy troupe, Emmet’s humor is uplifting to himself and his family and friends.
+Emmet needs every detail enlarged in order to see, limiting his participation in school, sports, and activities with friends.
+Recent operations provide hope, yet Emmet takes it upon himself to cope with his illness—participating in an after school comedy troupe.
+Emmet’s humor is uplifting to himself, and his family and friends.

 Texas native Steve Baskis was 22 and Private First Class in the Army when a roadside bomb north of Baghdad hit his vehicle.
 In addition to injuries all over his body, Steve suffered a Traumatic Brain Injury (TMI) when shrapnel from the bomb created nerve damage to his eyes, leaving him blind.
 Going Blind documents Steve’s transition from recovery at Hines Blind Rehabilitation Center outside of Chicago to his new life at his own apartment, cleverly designed by himself for independent living as a blind person.